Start9Labs/documentation/source/misc-guides/tor-os/android.rst

   Toggle VPN Mode to "on"

-Under `Tor-Enabled Apps`, select the gear to add applications that need to be proxied through VPN mode to utilize Tor.
+Under `Tor-Enabled Apps`, click the gear icon and add apps you want to utilize Tor.

 .. figure:: /_static/images/tor/orbot_apps.png
   :width: 50%